haileytapia/portfolio/TerminalPunctuation.md

 May 17, 2023 ∙ [UI Text Guidelines](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/UIGuidelines#Terminal_punctuation)
 {: .fs-5 : .fw-300 }

-{: .about }
-> I developed and reformatted the following guidelines for terminal punctuation in user interface (UI) text at Splunk.

 Follow these best practices for terminal punctuation:

 *   Use a period at the end of complete sentences.